 The action starts with Benden, Boll, and Ongola having a meeting about Telgar’s discoveries.
 Before settling into the description, though, we learn a little bit more about what the intended form of government for the Pern colony is.

 Once the colonists took up their stake acres and Landing’s purpose had been accomplished, the ostensible leaders would turn consultants, with no more authority than other stakeholders.
 The council would convene regularly to discuss broad topics and redress problems that affected the entire colony.
 A yearly democratic meeting would vote on any issues that required the consent of all.
 Magistrate Cherry Duff [the historian and librarian] administered justice at Landing and would have a circuit for grievances and any litigation.
 By the terms of the Pern Charter, charterers and contractors alike would be autonomous on their stake acres.
-The plan was idealistic, perhaps, but as Benden repeatedly insisted, there was more than enough plans and resources to allow everyone plenty of latitude.
+The plan was idealistic, perhaps, but as Benden repeatedly insisted, there were more than enough plans and resources to allow everyone plenty of latitude.

 I’d almost say that sounds like Soviet-style organization, but really, it’s more a model of Athenian democracy than anything.
 Most interesting, though, is the presence of the magistrate to handle issues between the autonomous landowners.
 I can see at least one creative exception – anyone smart enough to lead the other party in to their land can do whatever they want to do to them, it seems, including lovely things like lies, cheats, and thievery.
 Or possibly even murder.
 There, dispute resolved.
 Presumably, the presence of the Council and the magistrate are supposed to be a signal that the sovereign autonomy of the plots of land is limited in some method and subservient to a higher power, but outside the context of Landing, there’s not any explicit acknowledgement of anyone being a higher power on someone’s private property, elected or no, once the actual charter kicks in.
 Which seems to be a great seeding point for the system of Lords that is in place later on.